-Lisa Brathwaite, who has worked in legal higher education with affinity groups and on minority and race issues, will join Boston College Law School on December 14 as Director for Diversity, Equity & Inclusion Programs.
+Lisa Brathwaite, who has worked in legal higher education with affinity groups and on minority and race issues, joined Boston College Law School on December 14 as Director for Diversity, Equity & Inclusion Programs.

 “We are thrilled to welcome such an experienced hand in matters of justice and inclusion to BC Law,” said Dean Vincent Rougeau.
 “Lisa’s energy, insights, and ideas are sure to inspire our community’s DEI efforts for years to come.”